STUDENT ACHIEVEMENT SERVICES

 Why does my child have to take the test?

-Your child is identified as an English language learner.
+Your child is identified as a multilingual learner.
 Your child will take the test every year until his/her scores meet the criteria to exit the language support program.
-Contact your child’s school for more information on how your child was identified as an English language learner.
+Contact your child’s school for more information on how your child was identified as a multilingual learner.

 When will my child take the test?